 Our Yamaha XT660R is no stranger to travel.
-The bike has been through sandstorms, swamps, crashed, completely submerged, set on fire and abused.
+The bike has been through sandstorms, swamps, crashed, completely submerged and set on fire… twice.

 Dumb it down.
 The XT came in bright red and white colours with decals plastered all over it.
 I quickly swapped them out for plain black fairings and removed all the stickers.
 I like the battered and bruised look, it doesn’t attract as much attention.
 Riding through a poor African village on a gleaming £20,000 motorcycle will attract a bit more attention than on this old girl and doesn’t make you look as appealing to thieves.

 The XT originally ran two pipes and the headers were routed underneath the bike – perfect for smashing on rocks.
 Swapping the unit for a Metal Mule two-into one-system shaved 10kg off the total weight and now has the pipe running alongside the bike.
 I’m still undecided on the system, it sounds and looks great but it’s very close to the swingarm and can hit it.
 The Exhaust has also snapped off (after six years) and had to get welded back on in Slovakia.
 I also grinded off the bolts for the carbon fibre plate and heat wrapped it to stop the bolt from melting my trousers.
 Check out our Metal Mule Review.

 EDIT: By the time we reached Cambodia after two years on the road, we had enough.
 We brought the original stock twin exhausts out from the UK (luckily we didn’t chuck them), fitted them back and beefed up the bashplate.

 The standard rear shock was swapped out for a Nitron unit.
 I didn’t think I needed a replacement rear shock for the Iraq trip.
 But I had the original swapped out for a British made Nitron shock due to having a pillion and extra luggage – and I wish I had done it sooner.
 The Nitron shock has made all the difference in handling and confidence when on the rough stuff.